-How might one model the population change brought about through migration, self--regulating growth and artificially--imposed mortality?
-If all three effects can be regarded as being mutually independent of one another, they can be considered in isolation.
+With the relevant population identified, how might one model its change brought about through migration, self-regulating growth and artificially imposed mortality?
+If all three dynamics can be regarded as being mutually independent of one another, they can be considered in isolation.